dvanderbeek/leather/README.md

     $ rails g leather:install

-You'll also want to add the styles (which include bootstrap) to your application.css.scss by including:
+You'll also want to add the following styles to your application.css.scss by including:

     @import 'bootstrap_variables';
-    @import 'devise';
+    @import 'bootstrap';
-    @import 'off_canvas';
+    @import 'leather';

+And the following to your application.js:

+    //= require bootstrap
+    //= require leather

 And modify your `<body>` tag: